-For instance, at times we compare ourselves to others and have not only felt jealous, but felt swayed to follow suit (“Seems like everyone is doing it, so maybe I should too…”).
+For instance, sometimes we not only feel jealous, but feel swayed to follow suit (“Seems like everyone is doing it, so maybe I should too…”).
 Learning how to stop comparing yourself to others pushes that pressure out of the way.

 Other times we’re led to question our decisions: If moms are sending their kids to preschool, then we wonder whether we should have done the same.

 Or worse, we judge.
 We compare ourselves to others and hold our methods superior to theirs, even if what they do bears little importance to our own lives.
-How many times have we judged how other people parent when their methods hold no direct impact to our own kids?
+How many times have we judged how other people raise their kids when their methods hold no direct impact to our own families?

 Comparisons are natural.
 It’s how we stay in line in society and not do crazy things.
-It’s how we know what’s normal or not, so that if you compare your baby still not sitting up by one year of age, to others who are doing so, you’re led to think that something might be wrong.
+It’s how we know what’s normal or not, so that if you your one-year-old still isn’t sitting up compared to others his age, you’re led to think that something might be wrong.

 It’s normal and natural to compare.
 In a way, you can’t completely stop comparing yourself to others.

-Or vice versa—will we feel terrible for the purchases we made (and could afford) because we feel condemned for buying luxury items?
+Or vice versa—will we feel terrible for the purchases we made (and could afford) because we seem condemned for buying luxury items?

 Sometimes we even feel terrible just because other people seem to have perfect lives.
-Many online discussions have been made about the effects of social media and its portrayal of seemingly perfect lives.
+Many online discussions have been made about the effects of social media and its portrayal of picture-perfect lifestyles.